Table of Contents

 - Jail and Inmate Search in South Carolina

 South Carolina has an excellent, simple search form where you can locate someone incarcerated in the state.
 You can use their SCDC ID, name or SID to search.
 When you hit search, you will see a list of inmates.
 You can click on each one for a very detailed report.
 South Carolina prison inmate search record will include mug shot, physical description, current offenses, escapes, disciplinary action take against them, movement from facility to facility, earned work credits and education credits.
 You can also see when they are expected to be released on parole and their exact location within the prison including row, level, and cell number.

 The state creates thousands of jail records every year.
 Each event that affects an inmate is documented and filed within the system.
 The state stores South Carolina inmate search records in a vast database, which is searchable and many of the records are available to the public.
 Administrators create documents in paper version but also on the computerized system to make everything easily accessible.
 Jail records are a critical piece of the puzzle when operating and managing prison facilities.

 What are South Carolina Jail Records?

-How to Search for Inmates in South Carolina
+Jail and Inmate Search in South Carolina